-What are eAG?
+What is eAG?
 Estimated average glucose is a simple way to understand A1C.
-This provides your approximate average blood-glucose level for the last three months.
+It provides your approximate average blood-glucose level for the last three months.

 What is eAG?

 Estimated average glucose eAG is a comfortable way to relate your A1C result to that of glucose meter reading.

 A1C result is available in percentage.
 Thus, challenging to understand and relate it to the self-monitoring blood glucose level.
 Therefore healthcare professionals coin a new term called estimated average glucose eAG.
 It could give their patients A1C result in an easy to understand terms.

 Estimated average glucose (eAG) help translate your A1C % result into mg/dl or mmol/l.
 This way, it relates to the daily glucose meter reading.

 Is Hba1c an average of blood glucose levels?

 The hba1c test is not an average of blood glucose levels.
 Still, it is logical to assume a high glucose level leads to more glycation and increased HbA1c.